PedroAugusto2101/learning/data_science/02_machine_learning/00_supervised_learning/14_classification.md

 - Definition and Terminology

-Binary classification refers to problems where there are only two possible output classes or categories.
+Binary classification refers to problems with only two possible output classes or categories.
 The terms "class" and "category" are used interchangeably.

 ### 03.01.01 Labeling Conventions